Breakout Maize receiver Bryson Hayes is ready to step into leadership role

 Seniors graduate, and others step up like wide receiver Bryson Hayes, who had a breakout sophomore season.

 “It’s a grind,” explained Hayes.
-“You have to be willing to grind and put fourth the effort.”
+“You have to be willing to grind and put forth the effort.”

 Through 10 games played, Hayes recorded 19 receptions for 582 yards and eight touchdowns, meaning he averaged a touchdown on 42% of his catches.